Rahmaaaan/Taskflow/INSTALLATION.md

 Once the server starts, a link will appear in the terminal.
 Open this link in your web browser to experience Taskflow.

-Follow these steps diligently.
-If you face issues during installation, refer to error messages or seek support from our team.
-Enjoy leveraging Taskflow for development and testing purposes!
+Follow these steps carefully.
+If you encounter any issues during installation, refer to the error messages or reach out to our support team for assistance.
+Enjoy using Taskflow for development and testing purposes!